-Well, one of the issues is that the cost of the age pension in Australia is often used as a reason to say that we have got a ballooning problem, but, in fact the actuarial firm, Rice Warner, who I have a great deal of respect for, put out a paper in 2018 and Michael Wright was the author of that paper.
+Well, one of the issues is that the cost of the age pension in Australia is often used as a reason to say that we have got a ballooning problem, but, in fact the actuarial firm, Rice Warner, who I have a great deal of respect for, put out a paper in 2018 and Michael Rice was the author of that paper.
 The paper is available online.

 That firm looked at the cost, on average, of GDP through Australia and where it will be in future.
 That paper points out that the generation report of 2002 actually got the figures wrong.
 It is possible to predict things incorrectly, so we can only just deal with the facts as they stand.
 The facts, as they stand at the moment, is that the cost for the community as a percentage of GDP, of our pension system in Australia, has actually fallen, not risen over the last two decades.

 And common sense would tell you that it is going to be the case because we have brought into the Australian retirement income system the concept of superannuation for all, so that we now have the superannuation guarantee and we also have the ability in Australia to have self-managed super-funds.
 My understanding is that there around a million self-managed super funds.